 Once diverticulitis is present, your doctor will concentrate on clearing up the infection, reducing inflammation, resting the colon and preventing complications.

 Antibiotics are prescribed to fight any infection, and bed rest along with a liquid diet are implemented to rest the colon and allow for self healing.

 If your pain is unbearable, your doctor may prescribe a pain medication along with an anti-inflammatory to reduce uncomfortable cramping and swelling.
 The combination of these treatments will help prevent future complications.
-Most respond to these treatments within 2-3 days, and antibiotics will be continued for a 10- to
+Most respond to these treatments within 2-3 days, and antibiotics will be continued for a 10- to 14-day period.

 If your attacks of diverticulitis don’t respond to antibiotics, are frequent or severe, or if complications develop, surgery may be needed.
 The surgery, called a colon resection, involves removing the infected colon part and reattaching the two healthy pieces.
 During the surgery your doctor will also drain any collected puss, protecting against future infection.